What Movie Is This?

 Template

-A scene where [character] does [memorable action] in [location], and someone says "[quote or paraphrase]."
+A scene where [character] does [memorable action] in [location], with [object, costume, or visual detail].

 Example

-A scene where a guy holds a boombox outside a window and says something like "I just want you to know."
+A scene where a guy holds a boombox outside a window at night while trying to win someone back.

 Single Scene